 I also came across so many Princeton Review LSAT prep course reviews written by so many students on the internet.
-They praised the quality of the course and gave glowing ratings on how detailed it is.
+They praised the quality of the prep course, and gave glowing ratings on how detailed it is.

 Here are some of them:

 During my analysis, I noticed that, for every important exam like the SATs, LSATs, etc., the Princeton Review would only select their best tutors.

 I like the fact that they understand the importance of these exams in students’ lives and would go through such a meticulous process in selecting only the most experienced teachers.